ih8celery/libcmdparse/README.md

-liboptparse version 0.3.2-0
+libcmdparse version 0.3.2-0

-# What is liboptparse?
+# What is libcmdparse?
-  liboptparse is a simple library for command line argument parsing. options may be declared in a domain specific language resembling regular expressions.
+  libcmdparse is a simple library for command line argument parsing. options may be declared in a domain specific language resembling regular expressions.

-# Why does liboptparse exist?
+# Why does libcmdparse exist?
-  this project may seem to imitate existing tools. that impression would be correct. the purpose of liboptparse is to experiment with C++ while doing something which is (suprisingly) useful in that same language: command-line argument processing. this project is done solely for my educational benefit, as I am new to
+  this project may seem to imitate existing tools. that impression would be correct. the purpose of libcmdparse is to experiment with C++ while doing something which is (suprisingly) useful in that same language: command-line argument processing. this project is done solely for my educational benefit, as I am new to